compsoc-edinburgh/betterinformatics/_pages/files.md

 produce `https://betterinformatics.com/drive?next=0AIKEqWfeWuQQUk9PVA`.

 (todo: replace these annoying instructions with a little edit box that auto-converts it for you)

+## Statistics

+As of 2020-02-04 we had 2025 users registered on our Google Drive.
+We may have had _more_ registrations, but that's the number of people who hadn't removed themselves from the drive at the time.
+On this day we reset the entire list and requested people to rejoin.
+This is so that they [change this setting](https://imgur.com/a/x3U6g2x).

 ## Thank you